wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 # Background

+Wormhole works by watching for message publications on Core Bridge contracts for supported chains.
+Message Publications are created when a contract calls into the Core Bridge to trigger a state change in the Wormhole network.

-Wormhole detects activity on a sender chain by watching for message publications on the core bridge.
-If an attacker has a way to fraudulently emit message from the core bridge, the integrity of the system will be compromised.
+Generally speaking, if an attacker has a way to fraudulently emit message from the Core Bridge, the integrity of the system will be compromised.

+In order to mitigate this risk for Token Transfers, it's possible to cross-reference the Core Bridge message publications with the calling contract i.e. the corresponding Token Bridge for that chain.

 # Goals